hud987/bikesafeapp/README.md

 <p align="center"><img src="readmeFiles/workingNotificationsSmall.gif?raw=true" /></p>

-When a bicyclist appears within the driver's filter, they recieve a notification showing the direction of the bicyclists relative to the driver
+When a bicyclist appears within the driver's filter, they recieve a notification showing the direction of the bicyclists relative to the driver.
+Depending on a driver's settings, notifications offer an audio warning and appear when the app is closed.

 ## Notes